Elberton, Gloucestershire

+Looking NNW, with the Severn in the distance, Aust Cliff at left and Oldbury Power Station at right.

 History

 The name Elberton means the farmstead of a man called Æthelbeorht.
 The name dates back to at least 1086, when the village was listed in the Domesday Book.
 In 1931 the parish had a population of 137.
 On 1 April 1935, the parish was abolished and merged with Aust.

 Elberton Camp

 The earthworks of an Iron Age defended settlement, Elberton Camp, can be found in the Vineyards Brake woodland overlooking the village.

 Quakers

 In 1654, in the wake of the English Civil War, the influential early Quaker preachers John Audland and John Camm held a meeting in the village of "1000 people".
 Elberton and neighbouring villages remained home to many Quaker families, such as the Goldney family who from 1674 owned Elberton Manor over multiple generations.
 The family later sold the manor to the Sturge family, who were also Quakers.

 Later generations of the Sturge family included the leading abolitionists Joseph Sturge (1793–1859) and Sophia Sturge (1795–1845) who were both born in the village.
 Joseph Sturge purchased a sugar plantation in Montserrat and renamed it Elberton, hoping to demonstrate the commercial viability of a plantation built on free waged-labour, as opposed to slave labour.